 - e.
 Windows or faux windows; or - f.
 Other method approved by the Town Manager, or designee. - (b) Building materials.
 Building materials should be consistent with the materials currently or historically used in Town.
 A list of encouraged exterior materials are: brick, wood, stone, stucco, decorative block, aluminum, steel, and fiber cement siding.
-Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Buildings shall not incorporate exterior metal siding for more than fifty percent (50%) of the total building façade area; and - (iii) Glass may be used for display and to allow visual access to interior spaces.
+Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Exterior metal siding is not allowed as a primary material yet it can be used as a secondary accent material.
+To be a secondary material, the material shall not cover more than twenty percent (20%) of the total building façade area; and, - (iii) Glass may be used for display and at allow visual access to interior spaces.
 Buildings may not incorporate glass for more than seventy percent (70%) of the total building façade area. - (4) Screening and Buffers: - (a) Screening and landscape buffers shall follow the screening and buffering requirements as described in Section 7-4-8. - (b) Parking areas, outside trash receptacles, large utility boxes, open storage areas, conflicting land uses, mechanical systems and other unattractive views should be screened from the street and public right of way. - (c) Screening of utility boxes, trash enclosures, and similar uses should be around all sides except for those required for access, which will be screened with a gate on the access side.